mmckechney/SqlBuildManager/docs/kubernetes.md

 ## Why use Kubernetes?

 If you have a fleet of databases to update, it could take a very long time to run your build on a single machine, even if you leverage the [threaded](threaded_build.md) model.
-Similar to leveraging [Azure Batch](azure_batch.md), to ensure you can complete your updates in a timely fashion, SQL Build Manager can target Kubernetes to distribute you build across multiple compute nodes and containers - each leveraging their own set of concurrent tasks.
+Similar to leveraging [Azure Batch](azure_batch.md), to ensure you can complete your updates in a timely fashion, SQL Build Manager can target Kubernetes to distribute you build across multiple compute nodes and pods - each leveraging their own set of concurrent tasks.
 You can control the level of concurrency to maximize throughput while not overloading your SQL Servers (see [details on concurrency management](concurrency_options.md))

 In this implementation, you could run a Kubernetes cluster just about anywhere, but the database targeting and logging leverage [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) and [Azure Event Hub](https://azure.microsoft.com/en-us/services/event-hubs) respectively, so it would make sense to run Kubernetes in the [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/).
 To leverage AKS, you will need an [Azure subscription](https://azure.microsoft.com/) with several Azure resources deployed.